 Confronted with these lines, Stella found herself suddenly sighing, no doubt also moved by the strange account.
 Her curiosity was even more stirred, but she was feeling kind of hungry and took a break to grab something to eat.

-As she got up of the bed, she caught a glimpse of a faint glimmer by the main bedroom window, and could almost visualize the young Inuit Mavis had seen, holding an atlatl, or spear-thrower, in his left hand, and the offering clothes in the other.
+As she got out of bed, she caught a glimpse of a faint glimmer by the main bedroom window, and could almost visualize the young Inuit Mavis had seen, holding an atlatl, or spear-thrower, in his left hand, and the offering clothes in the other.
 The ghost-like impression was as ephemeral as expected, lasting no more than a fraction of a second, yet leaving quite an impression on her.

 Instead of going out as she had initially decided, she ended up using the commodity of room service.
 Stella did not want to lose her ancestor’s journal out of her sight until she had read every page of it.